int() function in Python

 Code #1 :

 int('187') + 13 = 200 int('100') with base 2 = 4 int('100') with base 4 = 16 int('100') with base 8 = 64 int('100') with base 16 = 256

 Decimal equivalent of binary 111 is 7 Decimal equivalent of octal 101 is 65

 Code #3 : Program to demonstrate the TypeError.

 Traceback (most recent call last): File "/home/d87cec4c0c33aad3bb6187858b40b734.py", line 8, in decimal = int(binaryString, 2) TypeError: int() can't convert non-string with explicit base

 It is used in all the standard conversions.
-For example conversion of binary to decimal, binary to octal, binary to hexadecimal.
+For example conversion of binary to decimal, octal to decimal, hexadecimal to decimal.

 Attention geek!
 Strengthen your foundations with the Python Programming Foundation Course and learn the basics.

 To begin with, your interview preparations Enhance your Data Structures concepts with the Python DS Course.
 And to begin with your Machine Learning Journey, join the Machine Learning – Basic Level Course